Last updated on August 20th, 2022 at 12:05 am

 Nature’s Paradise Organics Kid Gentle Tropical Detangler: Nature’s Paradise has by far the best and shortest list of ingredients.
 Certified USDA Organic, the detangler utilizes apple cider vinegar as its main detangling component.
 It was also one of the most expensive, but I had been dying to try their products for a long time, and this was the perfect opportunity.
 Also, out of all of the detanglers that I’ve tried, this is the ONLY one with a USDA organic seal, which if you’re enrolled in Mama U (and don’t skip Kathy’s middle school class, you rebellious teenagers, because I’m taking role), you should know that this is a big deal.

 Size 8: ounces

 So what are my favorites?
 My top favorite is Nature’s Paradise Organics, however, I’ve only used it at night, before bed, not during the day, so the daytime winner would be a tie.
 Between California Baby, and Gaia Naturals.
-Neither of them leave a residue, and they both get the knots out easily enough.
-I use these during the day, when I have to wet my daughter’s fine hair to put it up in a pig tail.
-It makes my job, and hopefully yours, far easier.
-Because there’s nothing cuter than a little girl with long whimsical hair, except when you have to comb the knots out.
+Neither of them leaves a residue, and they both get the knots out easily enough.
+I use these during the day when I have to get my daughter’s fine hair wet to put it up in a pigtail.
+It makes my job, and hopefully yours, far easier because there’s nothing cuter than a little girl with long whimsical hair, except when you have to comb the knots out.